 Immediately prior to sampling, remove the glass stopper and the laboratory wipe (always make sure the strips of lab wipe or tie wrap have been removed before collecting any seawater).
 Place the tygon tubing on the Niskin bottle and flush the tubing with approx. 50 ml of water.
-Then place the tubing inside the sample bottle, making sure the tube reaches to the bottom of the bottle and the vent at the top of the Niskin bottle is open.
-Fill the bottle with approximately 50 ml of water; gently swirl around to rinse the sides of bottles and discard; repeat once more.
+Then place the tubing inside the sample bottle, making sure the tube reaches to the bottom of the bottle and the vent at the top of Niskin bottle is open.
+Fill the bottle with approximately 50 ml of water; gently swirl around the sides of bottles and discard; repeat once more.
 With the tygon sampling tube at the bottom of the bottle, fill with enough water to fill the bottle 1.5 times (Figure 1); this can be accomplished by observing the amount of time it takes to fill the bottle and allowing the bottle to overflow for half this time, stopper the bottle with an ungreased stopper.
 Repeat this procedure for the remaining samples from the cast.
-If two samplers are available, have one sampling from the niskin and one in the lab poisoning/stoppering the bottles.
+If two samplers are available, have one sampling from the Niskin and one in the lab poisoning/stoppering the bottles.
 That way you don't have to stopper the bottle twice.
 Using this procedure, an AMS water sample will require approximately 850 ml of water.

 ^{} The Merck index lists HgCl2 as a "violent poison" for which 1 or 2 g is frequently fatal.
-After using HgCl2 (either as a powder or in solution), the user should always wash thoroughly before eating or drinking.
+After using HgCl2 (either as a powder or in solution), the used should always wash thoroughly before eating or drinking.
 The powder should not be inhaled because it is corrosive to mucous membranes.

 When all the bottles have been filled, remove them to a safe, dry place and continue preparing the samples for storage in the following manner.
-Remove the stopper; wipe clean and dry; using the grease syringe, apply a thin layer of grease in a wavy pattern around the stopper (Figure 2); set the stopper aside.
+Remove the stopper; wipe clean and dry; using the grease syringe or gun, apply a thin layer of grease in a wavy pattern around the stopper (Figure 2); set the stopper aside.
 Apiezon-M grease should be brought along for use.
 Using the large pipette or just by pouring, remove enough water for a 5-10 ml headspace to exist in the bottle; this level can be marked on the bottle; Figure 3 shows a bottle with the right amount of headspace.
-Using the Eppendorf pipette, add 100 μ l of the saturated HgCl2 solution to the bottle.
-Carefully and completely wipe the inside of the ground glass joint dry using lab wipes and place the stopper in the bottle.
-Care must be taken not to put your finger in the sample.
+Using the Eppendorf pipette, add taken not to put your finger in the sample.
 The joint MUST BE DRY for the grease seal to work properly!
-Twist the stopper around while applying pressure to ensure that a good seal is made.
+Twist the stopper around while applying pressure to ensure that a good seal is made (Figure 4).
 Secure the bottle top with one rubber band placed over the entire bottle.
 If a duplicate sample is to be taken, start filling the second bottle immediately using the same procedure.
 After both bottles are filled, capped, and secured with an elastic band, shake gently to mix poison in.
 After all samples from one cast have been taken and sealed, each label/data sheet should be checked to make sure it contains the necessary information, and the integrity of the greased seals should be checked.